Order of the Dannebrog: Grand Commanders

-With the death of King Constantine II of Greece in 2023, one Grand Commander position is available.
+With the death of King Constantine II of Greece in 2023 and King Harald V of Norway in 2026, two Grand Commander positions are available.
 The number of Grand Commanders never exceed 8.

 Revocation

 It is possible for membership in the Order to be revoked.
 Before 1808, membership had only been revoked on two occasions – Peder Griffenfeld who was charged with treason, and Samuel Christoph von Plessen (1640–1704) who was charged with looting and gross misconduct.
 In more recent times, it has been revoked on the basis of criminality, such as Peter Adler Alberti (1910), Erik Ninn-Hansen (1995), Peter Brixtofte (2008) and Christian Kjær (2019).
 Foreigners have also had their membership revoked.
 Several prominent Nazi officials, such as Hermann Göring and Konstantin von Neurath, were awarded the Order, but it was later revoked.